hydra-synthetic-biology/protocols/husbandry/Feeding.md

 0. Rinse with Hydra Medium
 0. Use transfer pippette to collect brine shrimp out of collection dish
 0. Give each hydra tray approximately 3 pippettes of brine shimp.
-0. Clean Equipment with isopropanol and DI H20
+0. Clean Equipment by first rinsing with DI H2O.
+Then with isopropanol by dunking and place on drying rack

 Workflow Information
 ---